SukkoPera/OpenKickstartSwitcherCDTV/README.md

 #### 27C800
 With a 27C800 EPROM, the adapter supports 2x256 KB Kickstart images (i.e.: up to version 1.3) and 1x512 KB image (version 2 and later).

-To switch between ROMs, you will need two switches, connected to the SW1/SW2 pads.
+To switch between ROMs, you will need two SPDT switches, connected to the SW1/SW2 pads and ground.
 A ground pad is available on the board, but any ground spot on the mainboard can be used as well, if easier to reach.
 Then:

 * If SW2 is HIGH, the 512 KB Kickstart image is selected, regardless of SW1.
 * If SW2 is LOW, SW1 controls which one of the two 256 KB images is enabled: LOW selects the first one, and HIGH selects the second one.

+You can also use a single ON-OFF-ON DPDT switch, just wire ground to the middle pins, SW1 and SW2 on one side and SW2 on the other.

 As SW1/SW2 will both read as HIGH if left unconnected, the 512 Kickstart will be selected if no switches are wired.